bohdanmykytey/SecondProject/README.md

 With time I intend to add user authentication and allow for people to log in, add a comment and actually use this site for figuring out where to go for a night out.

+Screenshots of the project are included in the .jpeg file above.